 - Multiple Formats: Cash books can be single-column (cash only), double-column (cash and bank), or triple-column (cash, bank, and discount), depending on the complexity of the business’s transactions.

-If you run a small charity or record personal cash transactions, it is likely to use a single-column cash book.
-It will have columns to record the transactions of both the cash receipts and cash payments.
+If you run a small charity or record personal transactions, you are likely to use a single-column cash book.
+It will have columns for both cash receipts and cash payments.

-There are several different ways of setting one up, including paper-based, excel spreadsheet or purchasing a book from a stationery supplier like Amazon.
+There are several ways to set one up, including paper-based, an Excel spreadsheet, or purchasing a book from a stationery supplier like Amazon.

 A simple example of a single-column cash book is below.

 A double entry cash book is more advanced and includes an analysis of the income or expenditure.
 It shows the bank adjustment and the income and expenditure analysis.
-An example of this is a business that wants to record the payment category so that it may add columns for rent, wages, utilities, general expenses, and others.
+For example, a business may want to record the payment category so it can add columns for rent, wages, utilities, general expenses, and others.
 It is also the same for sales; the business may sell different services or goods.

 Here is an example of a double entry cash book.